kbengine/kbengine/kbe/src/lib/python/Doc/library/socketserver.rst

 .. method:: BaseServer.serve_forever(poll_interval=0.5)

    Handle requests until an explicit :meth:`shutdown` request.
 Poll for shutdown every *poll_interval* seconds.
 Ignores :attr:`self.timeout`.
-   If you need to do periodic tasks, do them in another thread.
+It also calls :meth:`service_actions`, which may be used by a subclass or mixin to provide actions specific to a given service.
+For example, the :class:`ForkingMixIn` class uses :meth:`service_actions` to clean up zombie child processes.

+   .. versionchanged:: 3.3
+       Added ``service_actions`` call to the ``serve_forever`` method.

+.. method:: BaseServer.service_actions()

+   This is called in the :meth:`serve_forever` loop.
+This method can be overridden by subclasses or mixin classes to perform actions specific to a given service, such as cleanup actions.

+   .. versionadded:: 3.3

 .. method:: BaseServer.shutdown()